nextflow-io/training/docs/hello_nextflow/04_hello_science.md

         -L /data/ref/intervals.bed
 ```

+The output file `reads_mother.vcf` is created inside your working directory in the container, so you won't see it in the Gitpod file explorer unless you change the output file path.
-The output file `reads_mother.vcf` is a small test file, so you can `cat` it or click on it to open it and view the contents.
+However, it's a small test file, so you can `cat` it to open it and view the contents.
-If you scroll through, you'll find a header composed of many lines of metadata, followed by a list of variant calls, one per line.
+If you scroll all the way up to the start of the file, you'll find a header composed of many lines of metadata, followed by a list of variant calls, one per line.

 ```console title="VCF (variant calls)" linenums="26"
 #CHROM	POS	ID	REF	ALT	QUAL	FILTER	INFO	FORMAT	reads_mother